fodisi/solidity-design-patterns/upgradability/readme.md

 Although it is achievable, upgrading smart contracts can be quite challenging.
 The immutability of the blockchain adds more complexity to smart contract's upgrades because it forces you to carefully analyze the scenario in which the smart contract will be used, understand the available mechanisms, and then decide which mechanisms are a good fit to your contract, so a potential and probable upgrade will be smooth.

 Smart Contract upgradability is an active area of research.
 Related patterns, mechanisms and best practices are still under continuous discussion and development.
 Using *Libraries* and some Design Patterns like [Circuit Breaker](https://consensys.github.io/smart-contract-best-practices/software_engineering/#circuit-breakers-pause-contract-functionality), [Access Restriction](https://solidity.readthedocs.io/en/latest/common-patterns.html#restricting-access), [Proxies](**ADD LINK TO MY ARTICLE**) and [Registry](https://consensys.github.io/smart-contract-best-practices/software_engineering/#upgrading-broken-contracts) can help you to tackle some of the challenges.
 However, in more complex scenarios, these mechanisms alone may not be able to address all the issues, and you may need to consider more complex patterns like [Eternal Storage](https://blog.colony.io/writing-upgradeable-contracts-in-solidity-6743f0eecc88/), not mentioned in this article.

+You can check the full source code, including related unit tests (not mentioned in this article for simplicity reasons), as well as other patterns and best practices in this [github repository](https://github.com/fodisi/solidity-design-patterns).